-5 Eliciting Conflict Costs with the Survey
+5 Elicit Conflict Costs with the Survey

-As we have discussed, several factors determine how much conflict affects the costs of inflation: how much workers dislike taking actions to get higher pay (i.e., the utility cost to each worker of engaging in conflict $\kappa$ ); the probability of free wage catch-up $\lambda$ ; and the degree of indexation of employers' default wage offers $\gamma$ .
-This section uses our survey to directly measure the factors.
-These survey estimates can then be directly used to discipline key parameters of the model, which will allow us to quantify how conflict affects the costs of inflation in the next section.
+As we have discussed, two factors determine how much conflict affects the costs of inflation: first, how much workers dislike taking actions to get higher pay (i.e., the utility cost to each worker of engaging in conflict); and second, the degree of indexation of employers' default wage offers.
+We use our survey to directly measure these two factors.
+The survey suggests that workers are willing to sacrifice 1.75% of their wages to avoid conflict, while default wage offers are effectively not indexed to inflation shocks.

+These survey estimates can be directly used to discipline key parameters of the model, which will allow us to quantify how conflict affects the costs of inflation in the next section.